-The City of Arvada is required by law to oversee construction sites within their jurisdication in order to minimize the potential for pollutants, which includes sediment, from leaving those sites.
-To satify this legal requirement, the Site Development Permit is issued to owners, developers, contractors, or builders who must install and maintain adequate best management practices (BMPs) on their site to control all potential pollutant sources.
+The City of Arvada oversees construction sites within their jurisdiction to minimize the potential for pollutants to leave the site, including sediment.
+A Site Development Permit is issued to owners, developers, contractors, or builders who must install and maintain adequate best management practices (BMPs) to control pollutants.

 Do I Need a Site Development Permit?